andycroll/andycroll.com/_posts/2022/2022-12-05-find-list-debug-active-record-callbacks-in-the-console.md

 end
 ```

-For the `User` object in my application, which uses [the Devise gem](https://github.com/heartcombo/devise) for authentication, the results look like:
+For the `User` object in my application, which uses [the Devise gem](https://github.com/heartcombo/devise) for authentication, the results look like this:

 ```ruby
 => {